-Self-Improvement How to Get Yourself in the Best Emotional State for Different Circumstances By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a psychotherapist, the author of the bestselling book "13 Things Mentally Strong People Don't Do," and the host of The Verywell Mind Podcast.
-Learn about our editorial process Published on November 12, 2021 Print Verywell / Julie Bang Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+Self-Improvement How to Get Yourself in the Best Emotional State for Different Circumstances By Amy Morin, LCSW, Editor-in-Chief Published on November 12, 2021 Print Verywell / Julie Bang Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Subscribe Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: Episode 121 Your emotions affect how you think and how you behave.
 Yet, most of us spend very little time thinking about how we’re feeling.
 And we often don’t even recognize how our emotional state impacts our performance.
 The good news is, we have some control over how we feel.
 That means we have the power to put ourselves in an emotional state that can work toward our advantage at any given moment.
 We also may be in danger of allowing ourselves to get into an emotional state that hinders our performance or makes it harder to enjoy the moment.
 So on today’s Friday Fix, I explain how getting yourself in the best emotional state can help you get the most out of life.
 Whether you’re about to give a big presentation or you’re about to read your kids a goodnight story, getting in the right emotional state for each circumstance can help you think, feel, and do your best.
-How Accepting Emotions Can Improve Your Health More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
+How Accepting Emotions Can Improve Emotional Health More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
 Download the Transcript Links and Resources Follow Amy Morin on Instagram.
 Check out Amy’s books on mental strength.
 Watch Amy’s TEDx Talk The Secret of Becoming Mentally Strong What Is Emotional Intelligence?
-How Emotion Regulation Skills Promote Stability If You Liked This Episode You Might Also Like These Episodes: How to Detox Your Thoughts With Psychologist Andrea Bonior Friday Fix: The First Step to Taming Your Anxiety Friday Fix: How to Stop Sabotaging Yourself Take This Quiz to See How Emotionally Intelligent You Are By Amy Morin, LCSW Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
+How Emotion Regulation Skills Promote Stability If You Liked This Episode You Might Also Like These Episodes: How to Detox Your Thoughts With Psychologist Andrea Bonior Friday Fix: The First Step to Taming Your Anxiety Friday Fix: How to Stop Sabotaging Yourself Take This Quiz to See How Emotionally Intelligent You Are By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
 She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.